Protocol-based array extensions not working

 let matchingFriends = person.friends(matching: query)

-In my opinion, this is much more readable.
-You can use the friends property to get all friends and this extension to get a filtered collection.
-Still, I really don’t like this approach for a couple of reasons.
+This is much more readable.
+You can use the friends property to get all friends and this extension to filter the collection.
+Still, I really don’t like this approach for a few reasons.

-One reason is that this filtering only applies when searching for a person’s friends, while in fact it could apply to all Person collections.
-A better approach would be to extend all Person collections instead.
+One is that this filtering only applies when searching for friends, while in fact it could apply to all Person collections.
+A better approach would be to extend all Person collections.

 Extending Person collections